‘What is Pinterest? I’ve heard all the fuss about it, I’ve even signed up BUT I have no idea what I am doing or how I should be using it.’

 ‘It has the ‘most confusing new-user experience ever.’

-These are just some of the quotes I have seen or heard and it was exactly the way I felt when I first ventured into the world of Pinterest.
+These are just some of the quotes I have seen or heard and it was exactly the way I felt when I first ventured into the world of Pinterest as a marketing tool for my blog.
 Now I love it and can lose hours pinning away!

 There are two ways to use Pinterest – Personal Use and Business Use.
 In this article I will cover the areas that are relevant to both uses.
-However, if you wish to use Pinterest to grow your blog or business, you may wish to sign up to receive my FREE STEP-BY-STEP Guide on ‘How to Set Up Your Pinterest Account for Business’ which will show you how to create a business account, how to verify your website and how to apply for Rich Pins.
+However, if you wish to use Pinterest to grow your blog or business, you may wish to purchase my STEP-BY-STEP Guide on ‘How to Set Up Your Pinterest Account for Business’ which is available as an ebook on Amazon and will show you how to create a business account, how to verify your website and how to apply for Rich Pins.